MileHacker Logo

 • Insect Repellent: Strong repellent (DEET/Picaridin) for warmer months and outdoor activities.

-• Sun Protection: High-SPF sunscreen, wide-brimmed sun hat, sunglasses, especially in summer.
+• Sun Protection: High-SPF sunscreen, wide-brimmed sun hat, sunglasses, notably in the summer months.

-• Water Purification: Portable filter bottle or purification tablets for eco-friendliness or remote areas.
+• Water Purification: Portable filter bottle or purification tablets for sustainability or remote areas.

 Special Health Concerns